Paul Czinner: Biography

 Czinner was born to a Jewish family in Budapest, Austria-Hungary.

 After studying literature and philosophy at the University of Vienna, he worked as a journalist.
-From 1919 onward, he dedicated himself to work for the film industry as writer, director and producer.
+From 1919 onward, he dedicated himself to work for the film industry as a writer, director and producer.
 Czinner became engaged to actress Gilda Langer in early 1920.
-Shortly after their engagement Langer succumbed to the Spanish flu and died on 31 January 1920.
+Shortly after their engagement, Langer succumbed to the Spanish flu; she died on 31 January 1920.

 In 1924, he offered the leading role in his film Nju to Elisabeth Bergner.
 They became partners.
-Due to the persecution of Jews by the Nazi Party under Adolf Hitler, the two, both Jewish, fled to Vienna and then London, where they were married.
-Despite Czinner's homosexuality, the union proved a happy and personally and professionally enriching one for both partners.
-1934 saw the realisation of his film Catherine the Great, with his wife playing the main role, though the film was not shown in Germany.
+Both were Jewish, and after the Nazi Party under Adolf Hitler began to persecute Jews in Germany, the couple fled.
+They went first to Vienna, and then on to London, where they were married.
+Despite Czinner's homosexuality, theirs was a happy union, and one which enriched them personally and professionally.
+In 1934, he realised his film Catherine the Great, with his wife playing the main role.
+The film was not shown in Germany.

-They emigrated to the United States in 1940, working on Broadway.
-After the end of World War II, they returned to England, where Czinner successfully adapted numerous operas to film (e.g. Don Giovanni, Der Rosenkavalier).
+They emigrated to the United States in 1940, and worked on Broadway.
+After the end of World War II, they returned to England, where Czinner successfully adapted numerous operas—such as Don Giovanni and Der Rosenkavalier—to film.